15 Trampoline Safety Rules for Kids

 9. Set Up a Safety Net

-While not all trampolines come with a safety net, it’s an important piece of equipment that can prevent accidents and injuries later on.
+While not all trampolines come with a safety net, it’s an essential piece of equipment that can prevent accidents and injuries later on.

 Round shaped trampoline with safety net